-Gottman Method Couple’s Therapy is a science-based approach that enhances affection, respect, and admiration among couples.
-It takes place in three parts: The friendship system, the conﬂict management system, and the shared meaning system (Garanzini, Yee, and Gottman et al., 2017).
-Gottman Method Couples Therapy has been found to improve long-term relationship stability and satisfaction.
-(Gottman & Gottman, 2008).
+The Gottman Method is a science-based couples therapy approach that enhances affection, respect, and admiration between couples.
+It takes place in three parts: the friendship system, the conflict management system, and the shared meaning system (Garanzini et al., 2017).
+The Gottman Method has been found to improve long-term relationship stability and satisfaction (Gottman & Gottman, 2008).

 For Helping Students

 Reality Therapy has been used among school counselors and educators in numerous schools worldwide (Mason & Duba, 2009).

-With its emphasis on personal responsibility, Reality Therapy helps to empower students with the motivation to make decisions that are consistent with their goals (Mason & Duba, 2009).
+With an emphasis on personal responsibility, Reality Therapy helps to empower students with the motivation to make decisions that are consistent with their goals (Mason & Duba, 2009).

 Reality Therapy applies to a wide range of student levels and issues, including conduct problems among children and career development needs among college students.

 Counselors use Reality Therapy by developing respectful and trustful bonds with students and serving as advocates to help them attain their goals and acquire a greater sense of self-esteem.

-Effective educational applications of Reality Therapy have been reported for the treatment of:
+Effective educational applications of Reality Therapy have been reported for treating: